IFMA Joins Hands with FAN Expo to Script a New Growth Saga for the Indian Fan Industry - www.lokmattimes.com

 Validating the Platform

 This collaboration lends strong credibility to FAN Expo for visitors, including distributors, retailers, real estate developers, consultants, and international buyers.
-It assures that the innovations shown are aligned with the highest industry benchmarks.
+It assures that the innovations showcased are aligned with the highest industry benchmarks.

 Mr. Deepak Bohra, Project Director at Vaarta Trade Fairs, stated:

-"Having the apex body, IFMA, on board is the ultimate validation of our vision for FAN Expo.
+“Having the apex body, IFMA, on board is the ultimate validation of our vision for FAN Expo.
 It transforms the event from an exhibition into a national industry movement.
-We are committed to working closely with IFMA to ensure that every stakeholderfrom component suppliers finish goods giantsfinds immense value here.
-Together, we are building an ecosystem that champions innovation and puts Indian manufacturing on the global map."
+We are committed to working closely with IFMA to ensure that every stakeholder—from component suppliers to finished goods giants—finds immense value here.
+Together, we are building an ecosystem that champions innovation and puts Indian manufacturing on the global map.”

 Accelerating Industry Transformation